 The UCLA Medical Center serves as both an international referral center and a community hospital for the population of West Los Angeles.
 Ronald Reagan Medical Center is Level I Trauma, Stroke, Pediatric and STEMI Referral Center.
 Fully accredited training programs are offered in 70 specialties that are nationally renowned.
 As a result, our medical training comes from all facets of the hospital and not just from our illustrious ED faculty.
 UCLA Medical Center is part of the UCLA Health Care network that includes UCLA Santa Monica Hospital and 24 satellite clinics, caring for over 50,000 inpatients and over 100,000 outpatient visits annually.

-The US News and World report continually ranks Ronald Reagan UCLA Medical Center among the top five American hospitals (most recently 2016-2017).
+The US News and World report continually ranks Ronald Reagan UCLA Medical Center among the best American hospitals.
 The medical center was also rated the best hospital in the Western United States for the 27th consecutive year (1990-2017) and the No. 1 hospital (out of 21) in the Los Angeles metropolitan area.

 Olive View-UCLA Medical Center

 "Olive View shares some of the same experiences of working in a community ED with limited resources and truly forces you to be independent and be able to manage complex pathology without the full panel of in-house tertiary consultants.
 I have had to learn how to manage transferring STEMIs, intracranial hemorrhages, and sick children to outside hospitals with appropriate resources."- Shamsher Samra (Class of 2017)